Kaltsucoding/Software-quality-assurance/test cases/README.md

-Here are some test cases examples from 2021 software project called Future Factory or WIMMA Lab Forum project.
+Here are some test cases examples from 2021 software project called Future Factory or WIMMA Lab Conduit project.
+Test cases are implemented by manual method.
+The test management system is TestLink where the all documents come from; test specifications, test plans, executions and reports.